deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari fell silent.
 He was still considering the suggestion when the communicator in his pocket buzzed.
 He tapped it with a claw.
 "They're ready for you in the council chamber." he said.

-"It's about time…where's my stick?"
+"It's about time...where's my stick?"

 Regaari handed it to her.
 Giymuy had many walking sticks these days, and each one was a calculated statement.
 For today, she had selected the natural, knurled one made of Cimbrean Pinkwood, a now-extinct species that had once occupied one small portion of a continent that was now long swallowed up by deathworlder terraforming.
 The humans had logged the lot rather than let it be ruined by the advancing tide of disease, and had sold the wood to collectors to drum up funds.
 Giymuy had snapped up three tree's worth.
 Craftsmen from every clan on Gao and beyond had vied for the privilege of creating the sticks, desk and curiosities she had commissioned, predicting that the prestige of creating for her would improve their own mating chances.